Hill Walking for Beginners

 Location: North Yorkshire Moors National Park

 The nicest mountains are not necessarily the biggest.
-That certainly holds true for Roseberry Topping.
+That certainly holds true for Roseberry Topping in the North York Moors.
 Legend has it the famous captain James Cook would hike it every chance he got as a child and was inspired by those walks.

 Legend aside, Roseberry topping is impressive due to its conical shape.
 The views are excellent on the way up and from the summit, of course.
 The walk can be completed in 1 hour, with time to stop for photos.